JonatasAmaral/terminal_boardgame/solving-steps.md

 ◻ put an obstacle too

-➡ allow player to move the character
+◻ allow player to move the character

+➡ where's that food after all?

 ◻ make an enemy